Adjunct (part-time) faculty

 Jonetta Weber, PhD

 Dr. Weber is the Director of Academic Services in the Department of Sociology and completed her PhD in education administration (sport administration) at UofL.
 Her areas of interest include sport (history of sport, sport and academics), leisure, and animals in society.
-She has taught courses in sociology (Sociology of Sport, Social Context of Aging, Sociology of Death and Dying, and Animals & Society) and in sport adminstration (Sociology of Sport, Athletics in Higher Education).
+She has taught courses in sociology (Sociology of Sport, Social Context of Aging, Sociology of Death and Dying, and Animals & Society) and in sport adminstration (Sociology of Sport, Athletics in Higher Education, Women and Sport).
 She and Dr. Bob Carini recently published an article examining the lack of women represented on the covers of Sports Illustrated magazines.
 Currently, she is also working on several publications, including one which relates to her dissertation (former student-athletes returning to complete their undergraduate degrees) and another exploring the lack of representation of females in popular fishing magazines.
 She will be teaching SOC 420/SPAD 391 Sociology of Sport and SPAD 480/680 Athletics in Higher Education in the fall.

 firstname.lastname@example.org (502) 852-8028